magomimmo/modern-cljs/doc/tutorial-13.md

 called [Feature Expression Problem][9].

 > Writing programs that target Clojure and ClojureScript involves a lot of
 > copy and pasting.
-The usual approach is to copy the whole code of one
+The usual approach is to copy the entire code of one
 > implementation to a source file of the other implementation and to
 > modify the platform dependent forms until they work on the other
 > platform.
 Depending on the kind of program the platform specific code is
 > often a fraction of the code that works on both platforms.
 A change to
 > platform independent code requires a modification of two source files
 > that have to be kept in sync.
-To solve this problem branching by target
+To solve this problem, branching by target
 > platform on a form level would help a lot.

 The current workaround for this really big problem is to ask the help of